DigitalPasts/openDANES/nav/DANES-resources.md

 classics: <i class="fa-solid fa-landmark"></i>
 ---

-The following provides a list of digital, online resources for studying the ancient Near East.
+The following page includes a list of digital, free to use, online resources for studying the ancient Near East.
+It is divided into six main categories.

-While this list is meant to be comprehensive, please contact us to let us know if anything is missed!
+- **Databases**: datasets that are explorable through online interfaces and some are downloadable
+- **Datasets**: which are downloadable for further study, but without online interfaces
+- **Tools**: online applications which aid study and research, and require no background in programming
+- **Programming Resources**: primarily code repositories for computationally studying the ancient Near East
+- **Academic Resources**: online repositories of free articles, books, and other high-quality academic content
+- **Dictionaries and Abbreviations**: pedagogical resources for studying the ancient Near East at the modern age

+The resources can be related to one or more of the following fields, and they are marked as such by identifying characters:

-{{ page.archaeology }}  Archaeology
+- {{ page.archaeology }}  Archaeology

-{{ page.assyriology }}  Assyriology
+- {{ page.assyriology }}  Assyriology

-{{ page.classics }} Classics (ancient Greece and Rome)
+- {{ page.classics }} Classics (ancient Greece and Rome)

-{{ page.egyptology }} Egyptology
+- {{ page.egyptology }} Egyptology

-{{ page.semitic-studies }}  Semitic Studies
+- {{ page.semitic-studies }}  Semitic Studies

+The resources presented on this page are also available to download and further explore and search in a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1WD3KdRPNvbXeaQAusb_MsOStyNha8XnA6Op_CWtD-OQ/edit?usp=sharing){:target="_blank"}.

+While this list is meant to be comprehensive, it is a constant work in progress.
+If you know of a resource that is missing here, or, you notice a mistake in our data, please let us know!
+We receive feedback through the following [Google form](https://forms.gle/f75pQGTQYMADkr3D7){:target="_blank"}.
+It should not take more than five minutes to fill out, and your help is vital to aid our community grow and better share our knowledge.

 <div id="output"></div>